 The East Palisades Trail departs the bamboo grove, continuing north to scale a large bluff overlooking the Chattahoochee.
 The rock outcrop is steeply pitched and demands a careful climb – but rewards with a fantastic view of the Chattahoochee River and the opposite banks below.

-The East Palisades Trail turns here, descending the bluff to retrace the hike to the trailhead, turning east at mill foundation and re-crossing Cabin Creek.
-After ascending the switchbacks south of Cabin Creek, the hike follows the signed trail intersections to Indian Trail Road, hiking the gravel road south to the East Palisades trailhead and parking area.
+The East Palisades Trail turns here, descending the bluff to retrace the outbound hike to the trailhead.
+After ascending the through the switchbacks south of Cabin Creek, the hike follows the signed trail intersections to Indian Trail Road, hiking the gravel road south to the trailhead and parking area to complete the hike.

 $3 day pass, or included with a Chattahoochee River NRA annual pass